SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 - `DefaultDrawingBackend` for CPU rendering
 - `WebGPUDrawingBackend` for GPU rendering through native surfaces

-The backend receives a scene and a target frame.
-It decides how to execute that prepared work.
+The backend creates retained scenes from command batches and renders retained scenes into typed target frames.

 There are two backend-selection paths in the architecture: